-Dr. Jekyll and Mr. Hyde: Inspirations, Interpretations, and a Deep Analysis -- A Spooky Spotlight on
+Dr. Jekyll and Mr. Hyde: Inspirations, Interpretations, and a Literary Analysis

 I was six years old when I walked into a bookstore in Holland, Michigan with my family and met Dr. Jekyll for the first time.
 We had recently watched The Great Mouse Detective and I saw the unmistakable archetypes of villainy and goodness emblazoned on an inexpensive hardback edition of Robert Louis Stevenson’s most famous horror story: here, to the right, was the hero – handsome with his steely eyes and brown sideburns, analyzing a test tube that to me symbolized detective work and wisdom, neatly attired in a high collar and a warm, brown frock – and there, to the left, was the unquestionable evildoer – wearing the top hat and satin cloak, and wielding the silver-headed cane that I somehow instinctively associated with decadent aristocracy, his animalistic teeth were set viciously, his face was corded and dark, and his eyes bulged madly from beneath the rim of his hat.
 In the background of the hero glowed the warmth of a Victorian parlor.
 In the background of the villain shone the silhouette of a moonlit cityscape.
 So the story was clear to me, and in my childish way I explained the tale: here was the brilliant detective – dashing, intellectual, and openhearted – examining the evidence that would lead him to capturing the debased enemy – a wealthy degenerate, possibly insane, certainly cruel.
 But my mom patiently pulled down the book.
 I was close, she said, but wrong: they were the same person.